rhysma/Secure_Angular/README.md

 Once you have completed the above steps you can make sure your application is prepared for the workshop by doing the following:
 1. Execute the Web API.
 Use the Swagger interface to test the Get Recipes endpoint and check you get a successful response
 2. Execute the Angular App found in the recipes-app/src folder
 3. Check the app can access the API.
+The Carrot Cake recipe should show on the main page.
      1. Get all the recipes va the Angular App
-     2. Add a recipe via the Angular App
+     2. Add a recipe via the Angular App.
+Check it shows on the page AND in Swagger